Frequently Asked Questions

 Why should I consider donating my body to science?

-The unique and priceless gift of the human body provides the opportunity for knowledge that is the foundation of medical education and scientific research.
+The unique and profound gift of a human body provides the opportunity for knowledge that is foundational for medical education and scientific research.
 In both instances, the need for donations is great, and the gift is valued and honored beyond measure.

 How does the registration process work?

-Upon request, a donation application will be mailed to you with a return envelope or download by clicking on the button below.
-Upon receipt of the completed application, the Willed Body Program will notify you regarding your acceptance as a registered donor, and an identification card will be sent to you.
-Your family and health care providers should be notified of your wishes and informed of the contact procedure.
+Upon request, a donation application will be mailed to you with a return envelope or downloaded by clicking the button below.
+Upon receipt of the completed application, the Willed Body Program will notify you regarding your acceptance as a registered donor, and a participation card will be sent to you.
+Please note that we are not able to accept electronic initials and signatures.
+Your family and health care providers should be notified of your wishes and informed of the contact procedure (details below).

 Who can donate a body?